Dharmanagar: Kali Puja Festival

-One of the main festivals is the Kali Puja which occurs between September and October.
+One of the main festivals is the Kali Puja which occurs between October and November.
 Dharmanagar is also known for its bright lights during this Puja where the entire town is lit up.

-Dighi, Shops, Markets and Temples
+Temples

-The playgrounds (BBI & DNV), shopping mall (Rana Plaza), Vishal Mega Mart, City life, Reliance Trends, Bazar India.
 Temples like Kalibari, Hari mandir, Office Tilla Kalibari, Shib Bari, Ramakrishna Seba Samiti, Choto Kalibari are tourist attractions.

 Unakoti

 A short distance away is the ancient site of Unakoti, which literally means "one less a crore" in Bengali, hosts an ancient place of worship with huge rock-cut images and stone idols of Lord Shiva.
 It is the prime tourist spot of North Tripura District, and is located in the neighbouring town of Kailashahar Subdivision in the North-eastern Indian state of Tripura.

 Politics

 Dharmanagar is a part of Tripura East (Lok Sabha constituency).
-The Deputy Speaker of Tripura Legislative Assembly Biswa Bandhu Sen represents the Dharmanagar constituency.
+The Speaker of Tripura Legislative Assembly Biswa Bandhu Sen represents the Dharmanagar constituency.